apocalyptech/bl3-cli-saveedit/README.md

   for Windows, but should compile fine on other platforms.

 # Changelog

+**v1.8.2** - July 27, 2020
+ - Updated to allow unlocking the Battle Driver and Devil Tooth weapon trinkets, since the July 23 patch fixed those so that they properly stay in your profile.

 **v1.8.1** - July 14, 2020
  - `--item-mayhem-max` and `--item-mayhem-levels` will now apply Mayhem parts to